 - Vice President Joe Biden, aka "Amtrak Joe."
 His thing isn't so much model trains or watching trains as getting people to ride trains and getting government to invest in trains—he got his nickname because he rode the Amtrak from his home in Wilmington, Delaware to Washington DC every working day of the 36 years he served in the US Senate (about an hour's commute) and has been one of the most consistent advocates for expanded Amtrak and expanded passenger rail in the US.note He originally did this instead of moving to Washington after being elected to Senate due to his daughter and first wife dying just before he began his career, meaning he commuted so he could spend time with his children.
 In fact, Joe and Jill Biden never even had a DC residence until he became Vice President (at which point he was given One Observatory Circle).
 In his honor, Amtrak named the train station in Wilmington (from which he had made 7,000 trips) after him in 2011.
 Even his POTUS biography at the official White House website is subtitled "From Scranton to Wilmington to the White House with thousands of train rides in between."

-- His fellow Senator, the late Arlen Specter of Pennsylvania, often rode with Biden on the same trainnote on the way to his Philadelphia home (Philly is only about 20 minutes from Wilmington on Amtrak).
+- Joe Biden's fellow Senator, the late Arlen Specter of Pennsylvania, often rode with Biden on the same trainnote on the way to his Philadelphia home (Philly is only about 20 minutes from Wilmington on Amtrak).
 It's said that Biden persuaded Specter, a (very moderate) Republican for most of his Senate career, to switch to the Democrats during these train journeys.

 - Michael Palin titled his very first travelogue program "Confessions of a Trainspotter", riding from London to Kyle of Lochalsh, and had a Virgin trainset named after him.
 Parodied by himself during his New Europe series in a sequence involving a logging railway in some remote corner of the Balkans.